-To apply, submit an online application and all application materials through PharmCAS, a pharmacy centralized application service.
-All other application materials include the following:
+To apply, submit an online application and all supporting application materials through PharmCAS, a pharmacy centralized application service.
+All supporting application materials include the following:

 Personal interviews are required in the admission process.
 Qualified applicants will be notified via email if they are selected for an interview.

 - September 18, 2020

 - January 22, 2021

 - March 19, 2021

 - April 23, 2021

 - June 18, 2021